A Principal-Agent Model for Optimal Incentives in Renewable Investments: Numerical Findings

-In \Cref{tab:Contracts}, we observe the following ranking of contracts: $\xi_M^{DC}>\xi_{C,1}^{DC}+\xi_{C,2}^{DC}>\xi_M^{DVC}>\xi_{C,1}^{DVC}+\xi_{C,2}^{DVC}$.
+We denote $\xi_M^{DC}$, $\xi_{C,1}^{DC}+\xi_{C,2}^{DC}$, $\xi_M^{DVC}$ and $\xi_{C,1}^{DVC}+\xi_{C,2}^{DVC}$, the expected contract value paid by the regulator in the one (M) and two firms (C) setting under drift control only (DC) and with drift and volatility control (DVC).
+In Table~\ref{tab:Contracts}, we observe the following ranking of contracts: $\xi_M^{DC}>\xi_{C,1}^{DC}+\xi_{C,2}^{DC}>\xi_M^{DVC}>\xi_{C,1}^{DVC}+\xi_{C,2}^{DVC}$.
 Hence, we find that the regulator pays more, whenever the volatility cannot be controlled since there are missing tax earnings in the uncontrolled settings.
-The scenario, in which the volatility can be controlled, is less expensive since the regulator taxes the variability of the production capacity.
+The scenario, in which the volatility can be controlled, is less expensive since the regulator taxes the variability of the production.

-Moreover, the sum of both competitive contracts is less expensive than the monopolist's contract.
+Moreover, the sum of both interactive contracts is less expensive than the contract of a single producer.
 This effect appears on the one hand through existing cross payments or charges, $z_{12}$ and $z_{21}$, respectively.
-On the other hand, interaction between the competitors diminishes the peculiarity of investment effects for which regulatory subsidies are paid or charges are taken, respectively.
-Hence, the monopolistic setting with more pronounced investment efforts are more costly for the regulator.
+On the other hand, interaction between the producers diminishes the peculiarity of investment effects for which regulatory subsidies are paid or charges are taken, respectively.
+Hence, the single producer setting with more pronounced investment efforts are more costly for the regulator.